 Note 34.2 includes disclosures relating to the credit risk exposures and analysis relating to the allowance for expected credit losses.
-The above comparative for impairment provisions refers to the IAS 39 measurement basis which applied an incurred loss model, whereas the current year applies IFRS 9 which is an expected loss model.
+Both the current and comparative impairment provisions apply the IFRS 9 expected loss model.

 19. Cash and cash equivalents